vistuleB/wly/writerly/README.md

 Writerly documents take extension `.wly`.

-## Multi-file loading
+## Multi-file documents

-Writerly documents can be broken across multiple files for large projects.
-Consider the following directory structure:
+Writerly documents are designed to be broken across multiple files for large projects.
+Consider the following directory contents:

 ```
 ./some_dir